 However, some contemporary views of personal identity call into question these assumptions about present and future selves and, thus, have direct implications for rational choice.
-One account that differs radically from standard economic views is offered by Derek Parfit (1984).
-He describes persons as a sequence of partially-overlapping selves and argues that the number, strength, and quality of psychological connections, which constitute the overlap between the present self and future selves, tend to decrease over time.
-What matters for choice is not the identity relation between persons (e.g., P = P), but the strength of these psychological connections.
+One account that differs radically from standard economic views was offered by Parfit (1984).
+He described persons as a sequence of partially overlapping selves and argued that the number, strength, and quality of psychological connections, which constitute the overlap between the present self and future selves, tend to decrease over time.
+What matters for choice is not the identity relation between persons (e.g., P = P') but the strength of these psychological connections.
 Although Fred today is the same person as Fred 1 year from now and Fred 20 years from now (Fred0 = Fred1 = Fred20), Fred today is likely to be more closely connected psychologically to his self in 1 year than to his self in 20 years.
-If so, Fred0 should care more about Fred1 than Fred20, and he should desire more positive and fewer negative outcomes for the former than the latter.
-As mentioned earlier, identity may itself depend on psychological connections; nonetheless, degree of connectedness can vary even within the identical person in ways that are important for choice.
+If so, Fred_0 should care more about Fred_1 than Fred{20} , and he should desire more positive and fewer negative outcomes for the former than for the latter.
+As mentioned earlier, identity may itself depend on psychological connections; nonetheless, degree of connect-edness can vary even within the identical person in ways that are important for choice.

-The practical import of Parfit's theory can be stated as an analogy: You are not rationally required to care as much about most others' welfare as your own.
-So, too, if your future self is sufficiently different in terms of personality and values from your current self, you are not rationally required to care as much about your future self's welfare.
-Thus, impatience can be justified insofar as you anticipate changes in your psychological connectedness over time.
-You ought to be more interested in having a closer future self consume a good than in having a more distant self consume the same good.
+The practical import of Parfit's (1984) theory can be stated as an analogy: a person is not rationally required to care as much about most others' welfare as his or her own.
+So, too, if a person's future self is sufficiently different in terms of personality and values from the person's current self, the person is not rationally required to care as much about his or her future self's welfare.
+Thus, impatience can be justified insofar as the person anticipates changes in his or her psychological connectedness over time.
+The person ought to be more interested in having a closer future self consume a good than in having a more distant self consume the same good.
 Some evidence supporting this analogy between decisions for future selves and decisions for other people comes from a number of recent experiments (e.g., Jones & Rachlin, 2006; Pronin, Olivola, & Kennedy, 2008; Rachlin & Jones, 2008).
-For example, Pronin et al. asked one group of participants to decide how much of an unpleasant-tasting liquid they would drink (for scientific purposes) during the ongoing experimental session; they asked a second group how much they would drink in a session "next semester"; and a third group how much they would require "the next person in this new study" to drink.
+For example, Pronin et al. (2008) asked one group of participants to decide how much of an unpleasant-tasting liquid they would drink (for scientific purposes) during the ongoing experimental session, a second group how much they would drink in a session "next semester," and a third group how much they would require "the next person in this new study" to drink.
 Participants allotted similar amounts for the self next semester and the next person now, but lesser amounts for the self now.